Lawrence Gowan: Career

 At the age of 19, he earned an ARCT in classical piano performance from The Royal Conservatory of Music, in Toronto, Ontario.
-Upon graduation, he enjoyed modest local success with the band Rheingold in 1976.
+Upon graduation, he enjoyed modest local success with the band Rhinegold in 1976.

-After the band broke up five years later, Gowan began a solo career under the stage name Gowan, releasing his first album under that name in 1982, which was produced by Rob Freeman and featured Kim Mitchell of Max Webster on guitar.
+After the band broke up five years later, he began a solo career, releasing his first album under the name Gowan in 1982, which was produced by Rob Freeman and featured Kim Mitchell of Max Webster on guitar.
 This album contained the singles "Victory", "Give In" and "Keep Up the Fight".

 After his 1982 debut album Gowan did not fare well, Gowan "found himself naturally gravitating" to the Queen Street West music scene that was developing in Toronto in the mid-1980s.
 Still signed to Columbia Records, the label agreed to fund his next album.
 Gowan spent a year writing songs, and also travelled to Scotland and Ireland to trace his heritage.
 While there, he received a telephone call from English record producer David Tickle, who said he would produce the album and arranged a recording session.
-Tickle secured the services of several session musicians from the backing band of Peter Gabriel for the recording session, including bassist Tony Levin, drummer Jerry Marotta, and guitarist David Rhodes.
+Tickle secured the services of several session musicians from Peter Gabriel's backing band for the recording session, including bassist Tony Levin, drummer Jerry Marotta, and guitarist David Rhodes.
 The album Strange Animal was recorded at Startling Studios owned by Ringo Starr and was his commercial breakthrough in Canada.
 The album spawned the hit singles "A Criminal Mind", "(You're a) Strange Animal", "Guerilla Soldier" and "Cosmetics".
 That year he won a CASBY Award for most promising male artist.

 His 1987 follow up Great Dirty World gave him another hit single with "Moonlight Desires", featuring Jon Anderson (from Yes) on backing vocals, as well as "Dedication".

 Lawrence Gowan in 2006 at a Styx show.

 Although he was very successful in Canada, all three of Gowan's albums had been issued in the US to virtually no attention, and he was dropped by Columbia Records.
 1990's Lost Brotherhood, recorded at Metalworks Studios in Mississauga, Ontario, had a harder rock sound, and featured such players as Red Rider member Ken Greer, former Coney Hatch guitarist Steve Shelski and Rush's Alex Lifeson.
 It produced the singles "Lost Brotherhood", "All the Lovers in the World", and "Out of a Deeper Hunger".
 This was Gowan's first album for Anthem Records.

 A few bars from "The Dragon" can be heard playing on a car radio in the 1990 movie "Navy Seals" and appears on the original motion picture soundtrack.